zufre/javascript-closures-lab-cb-000/README.md

 ## Introduction
 Now that we've talked about what closures are and how we can leverage them to write better code, it's time to put that knowledge to the test!
-As a quick reminder, a closure is basically a function that has inner functions.
-These inner functions still have access to the variables in the closure's scope (i.e. parameters as well as regular variables) after the closure itself has been executed.
-We can use closures to emulate having 'private' variables and methods, as well as use them to make creating certain functions quicker and more dynamic.
+As a quick reminder, a closure is a function that has access to the variables (i.e. parameters and regular variables) and methods declared in the parent scope, even after the parent function has been executed.
+We can use closures to emulate 'private' variables and methods, as well as use them to make creating certain functions quicker and more dynamic.

-## Three point turn
+## Three-point turn
 ![Austin Powers car](https://media.giphy.com/media/y6Sl42U3xEFkk/giphy.gif)

 Sometimes, in applications, we need to count things.
 Austin Powers isn't a great driver — see above for the damning evidence.
 Luckily, his poor driving skills give us ample opportunity to stretch our coding muscles.
-Let's create a closure that we can use to keep track of how many times he's bumped into the wall.
+Let's create closures that we can use to keep track of how many times he's bumped into the wall.

 * Create a function, `bumpCounter()`, that has a variable called `counter`.
 This variable should *not* be accessible outside of the function!
 * The `bumpCounter()` function has two inner functions: `addBump()` and `getBumps()`.
-These two functions need to be returned, as they will be used to increase the counter, and get the counter value.
+These two functions need to be returned since they will be used to increase the counter and get the counter value.
 * The `addBump()` function should increase the counter by 1.
 * The `getBumps()` function should return the current count.